Monday, November 28, 2016

 will need to draw more than one.
 Be sure to explain to the class the night

-students are eager, although the shy need some encouragement.
+students are eager, although the shy ones often need some encouragement.
 After this has

 become a tradition in your classes, you will overhear students commenting they